paolosimone/gsg-template/README.md

 1. Login to [Google Cloud Platform](https://console.cloud.google.com/home/dashboard)
 1. Create a new project
 1. In "API & Services"->"Library" enable Google Sheets API
-1. In "API & Services"->"Credentials" create a new API Key (`API_KEY`)
-    - restrict access to the Google Sheets API
-1. In "API & Services"->"Credentials" create a new Service Account
+1. In "API & Services"->"Credentials" create a new Service Account `SERVICE_ACCOUNT` and add a key
     - IMPORTANT: safely store the JSON file containing the account private key `PRIVATE_KEY`

 ### Create the GSheet

 1. Create a new Google Sheet
-    - take note of the sheet id `spreadsheetId` from the url
+    - take note of the sheet id `SPREADSHEET` from the url
 1. Click "Share" and provide read access to the Service Account
 1. Insert data as you want (manually, with GForms, scripting...)

 ### Build Script

-1. Read `API_KEY` and `PRIVATE_KEY` from environment variables
+1. Read `SERVICE_ACCOUNT` and `PRIVATE_KEY` from environment variables
 1. Use those secrets to retrieve the spreadsheet content
     1. Authenticate using OAuth 2.0 and obtain a JWT token ([API docs](https://developers.google.com/identity/protocols/oauth2/service-account#authorizingrequests))
     1. Use JWT token to get spreadsheet values ([API docs](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/get))